MemRL: Self-Evolving Agents via Runtime Reinforcement Learning on Episodic Memory

 \section{Problem Formulation}

 In this section, we formally define the problem of memory-augmented generation and establish the theoretical link between agent policy and memory retrieval.
-We adopt the formulation of Memory-Based Markov Decision Process (M-MDP) \citep{zhou2025memento} and address it with our non-parametric reinforcement learning framework.
+We adopt the formulation of Memory-Based Markov Decision Process (M-MDP) \citep{zhou2025memento}, and apply our non-parametric reinforcement learning approach to it.
 Figure~\ref{fig:mmdp} provides an illustrative example of this memory-augmented decision process, showing how retrieval outcomes and memory evolution unfold over multiple time steps.